ministryofjustice/laa-secure-document-storage-api/docs/client_configurations.md

 1. The requesting service needs:

-   * An EntraID user
+   * An EntraID application

-     * The user must have been granted the SDS role so that the auth token can be read by the SDS API
+     * The application must have been granted the SDS role so that the auth token can be read by the SDS API

-     * The OID of the user must be provided
+     * The OID of the application must be provided

    * An S3 bucket which will be the backing store for SDS API access

-     * The bucket must be configured to allow the SDS API to read and write files
+     * The bucket is added by creating a name in the SDS CP namespace, as documented elsewhere

-     * The bucket name must be provided
+     * The bucket name must be provided when adding a config

    * The name of the service